astampoulis/makam-paper-funpearl/makamcode/12-related.md

 the same lines; this is not demonstrated in the present work to a large extent, save for the use of `refl.assume_get`, which turns code (the local assumptions for a predicate) into data (a reified list of the assumptions).
-Still, we believe the presence of first-class binding support in the form of higher-order abstract syntax makes the \lamprolog setting significantly different from Racket.
+Still, we believe the presence of first-class binding support in the form of higher-order abstract syntax, together with the built-in support for higher-order unification, makes the \lamprolog setting significantly different from Racket.

 The recent development of a methodology for developing **type systems as macros** by
 \citet{racket-type-systems-as-macros} is a great validation of the Racket approach and is especially